Storm2Flow · Help

 About AWS Bedrock

-Storm2Flow runs every generation on AWS Bedrock, hosted in eu-central-1 (Frankfurt) with cross-region inference profiles restricted to EU regions only.
-No customer description, image upload, voice transcript, or generated diagram is sent to OpenAI’s SaaS endpoints, Anthropic’s SaaS endpoints, or any non-EU model host.
+Storm2Flow runs every AI call on AWS Bedrock, hosted in eu-central-1 (Frankfurt) with cross-region inference profiles restricted to EU regions only.
+No customer description, image upload, voice transcript, file extract, braindump, or generated diagram is sent to OpenAI’s SaaS endpoints, Anthropic’s SaaS endpoints, or any non-EU model host.
 This is what makes Storm2Flow usable by EU organisations under DSGVO/GDPR without a separate data-processing addendum per provider.

 Why Bedrock matters to you